materialsvirtuallab/nano266/labs/lab4/README.md

 absorption sites on the Al surface.
 For the (111) hexagonal surface, there are three high symmetry sites - the ``on top'' site above an Al atom, the ``bridge'' site between two nearest neighbor Al atoms, and the ``hollow'' site between three nearest neighbor Al atoms.
+There are 2 such hollow sites to be considered.
+The stacking in the <111> direction is given by the A-B-C-A-B-C sequence.
+Assuming the surface ends with a 'C' plane, the hollow-site will either correspond to a 'A'-plane hollow site or 'B' pane hollow site.
 You will need to create simulation cells to model each of them.
 Note that you will need to extend your unit cell in the **a** and **b** directions as well to ensure that H atoms in neighboring periodic images are not too close to each other.
 Use a reasonable sized cell, and scale your $k$-point grid accordingly.
 Because we